For additional information about important dates and times, please consult the Rotman HUB.

 - The top 10 per cent of the students graduating from each Program earn the title Dean’s List and Bregman Scholar.

 - The remaining graduating students in the top 20 percent from each Program earn the title Dean’s List.

 Only elective courses taken to meet the degree requirements are considered; courses that have been designated as EXTra are not used in the GPA calculation for the Graduating Year Dean’s List.

 Students who participate in the International Exchange Program are eligible to be considered for the Graduating Year Dean’s List based on Rotman MBA Courses taken.
 Grades received at the host university, however, will not be taken into consideration.

 November Graduation: Students graduating in November will be reviewed and considered for the Dean’s List at the next June convocation.

 The faculty and administrative staff at Rotman are dedicated to supporting the efforts of each individual student to realize his or her fullest potential.
-The staff in the Executive MBA Recruitment & Admissions Office, Office of Student Engagement, Registrar’s Office, Career Centre, and Career Services for Working Professionals Office are available for consultation on all matters relating to the Executive MBA program, including admissions; enrollment; registration; grade or course issues; financial assistance; international programs; career development opportunities; or special advising.
+The staff in the Executive MBA Recruitment & Admissions Office, Office of Student Engagement, Registrar’s Office, and Career Centre are available for consultation on all matters relating to the Executive MBA program, including admissions; enrollment; registration; grade or course issues; financial assistance; international programs; career development opportunities; or special advising.

 Managing Director: Séan Corbishley